zhenghao-li/Data_Mining/EX3/Exercise-3.md

 By using a different sample of 4 predictors in each split instead of all 17 variables, we avoid the highly correlated predictions that result from bagging.
-Random forest produced less correlated predictions.
+Random forest produces less correlated predictions.
 In the bagging procedure, since all variables are used, majority of trees will use the strong predictor at the top of tree, which will result in increased correlation of the predictions.
 Hence, bagging will usually